JK Tallinna Kalev

-Jalgpalliklubi Tallinna Kalev, also known as Tallinna Kalev or simply Kalev, is an Estonian professional football club based in Tallinn that competes in the Meistriliiga, the top flight of Estonian football.
+Jalgpalliklubi Tallinna Kalev, also known as Tallinna Kalev or simply Kalev, is an Estonian professional football club based in Tallinn that competes in Esiliiga, the second-highest division in the Estonian football.
 Founded in 1911, it is the oldest active football club in the country.
 The club's home ground is the Kadriorg Stadium.

 Formed as Meteor in 1909, the club changed its name to Kalev in 1911 after joining the Estonian Sports Association Kalev.
 The club were founding members of the Estonian Football Championship in 1921.
 Kalev have won two Estonian championship titles, in 1923 and 1930, and one Estonian SSR championship in 1955.
-The club was re-established in 2002 and has played in the Meistriliiga in 2007–2009, 2012–2014, 2018–2020 and again since 2022.
+The club was re-established in 2002 and has played in the Meistriliiga in 2007–2009, 2012–2014, 2018–2020 and most recently from 2022 until 2025.

 History

 Early years

 Kalev's origins lie with Meteor.
 Jalgpalliselts Meteor (Football Association Meteor) was formed in 1909 by students Julius Reinans and Bernhard Abrams.
 The team was first coached by a Scottish flax merchant John Stormonth Urquhart who also ordered the team's first uniforms, consisting of blue shirts and white shorts.
 The team included several players who would become notable athletes, such as future Estonia national team players Voldemar Luik and Otto Silber and Olympic runner Johannes Villemson.
 On 6 June 1909, Meteor and Merkuur played the first official football match in Estonia.
 The match took place at the grounds behind the Lower Lighthouse in Lasnamäe and was won by Meteor 4–2.

 On 27 May 1911, Meteor joined the Estonian Sports Association Kalev and changed its name to Kalev.
 In 1913, the team moved to the new Tiigiveski Ground.